Global solvability in a higher-dimensional chemotaxis system for Alopecia Areata: Nonlinear proliferation versus logistic degradation: Introduction

 such that the triple $(u,v,w)$ forms a classical solution to \eqref{model}.
 Moreover, $(u, v, w)$ is bounded in $\Omega\times(0,\infty)$ in the sense that there exists a constant $C>0$ satisfying

-\end{theorem} \begin{remark} (Notes on the global existence of \textbf{classical solution})\\ (1) When $r_{1}=r_{2}=2$, we give a unified and explicit lower bound of two logistic damping rates $\mu^{\star}(\chi_{1},\chi_{2},r,N)$ to ensure the global existence and boundedness of classical solution in arbitrary higher-dimensional $(N\geq3)$ nonconvex domains.
+\end{theorem} \begin{remark} (Notes on the global existence of \textbf{classical solution})\\ (1) When $r_{1}=r_{2}=2$, we give a unified lower bound of two logistic damping rates $\mu^{\star}(\chi_{1},\chi_{2},r,N)$ to ensure the global existence and boundedness of classical solution in arbitrary higher-dimensional $(N\geq3)$ nonconvex domains.
 This global existence result extends the previous 3-D result in \cite{LT2021} and 4/5-D result in \cite{ZX2023}.\\ (2) The lower bound of $\mu_{1}$ or $\mu_{2}$ may not depend on $r$ by a small modification in the application of Young's inequality.
-Obviously, our result improves the results of \cite{LT2021} and \cite{ZX2023}, which the assumption $\mu_{1}\mu_{2}^{2}>\frac{4}{27}r^{3}$ is intrinsically required and the lower bounds of $\mu_{1}$ and $\mu_{2}$ depend on $\varepsilon$, respectively.\\ (3) Our result improves upon Theorem 1.2 of \cite{SY2025} in two key aspects: we provide a more precise description of $\mu^{\star}$, and we remove the strict constraints $r_{1}\geq r_{2}$ and $r_{i}\leq1+\frac{2(N+2)}{N}$ ($i=1,2$) required in \cite{SY2025}. \end{remark}
+Obviously, our result improves the results of \cite{LT2021} and \cite{ZX2023}, which the assumption $\mu_{1}\mu_{2}^{2}>\frac{4}{27}r^{3}$ is intrinsically required and the lower bounds of $\mu_{1}$ and $\mu_{2}$ depend on $\varepsilon$, respectively.\\ (3) Our result improves upon Theorem 1.2 of \cite{SY2025} in two key aspects: we provide a more precise description of $\mu^{\star}$, and we remove the strict constraints $r_{1}\geq r_{2}$ and $r_{i}\leq1+\frac{2(N+2)}{N}$ ($i=1,2$) required in \cite{SY2025}.\\ (4) In \cite{ZZ2024}, the global existence of classical solution to \eqref{model} has been proved under the conditions that $r_{i}>\max\left\{2,\frac{N}{2}+1\right\}$ or $r_{i}>2+\frac{N-2}{N+2}$ $(i=1,2)$, while these assumptions are relaxed to $r_{i}>2$ in Theorem \ref{theorem1}. \end{remark}

 The following result reveals the global existence of weak solution for arbitrary $\mu_{i}>0$.
 To begin with, we need to introduce the concept of weak solution. \begin{definition} Let $\Omega\subset\mathbb R^{N}$ $(N\geq3)$ with smooth boundary $\partial\Omega$, and suppose that the initial data satisfies \eqref{initial}.
 Then a triple $(u,v,w)$ of nonnegative functions